Posts

 Image

 In the world of software development, we call the potential problems and actual support burden caused by cutting corners or patching when you should rewrite "technical debt."
 This is a useful concept because it forces us to acknowledge the long-term burdens imposed by short-term thinking.
 Without this concept it becomes difficult to make good short-term choices; without this concept the answer to "should we do it right but slowly or hack it quickly?" will always be "hack it quickly: why not?"
-In practicing Cyber Security there is a similar need to balance short-term practical requirements with long-term repercussions, otherwise the answer will always be "a quick hack is fine."
-In actually protecting cyber assets and monitoring that protection, there is the same tension between a near-infinite need (there is always something more you could do) and the very finite set of resources available to fill that need (you have "real" work to get d...
+In practicing cybersecurity there is a similar need to balance short-term practical requirements with long-term repercussions, otherwise the answer will always be "a quick hack is fine."
+In actually protecting cyber assets and monitoring that protection, there is the same tension between a near-infinite need (there is always something more you could do) and the very finite set of resources available to fill that need (you have "real" work to get do...

 NIST CSF: Protect: Potayto Potahto